hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 Puts one or more NFT instances up for sale.
 Separate market orders will be created for each individual token listed for sale.
 As with the regular token market, tokens up for sale are "locked" by transferring them to the NFT market contract for safekeeping.
 Tokens held by the market will be returned to their owners if the corresponding market order gets canceled.
 Unlike the regular token market, NFT market orders do not expire.
 Once listed for sale, a market order will persist until it is either canceled or bought.
 * requires active key: yes

-* can be called by: Steem account that holds the token(s) to be sold
+* can be called by: Steem or Hive account that holds the token(s) to be sold

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)